srimuthurajesh/MyBooks/Self-help/how-to-win-friends-and-influence-people.md

 ### 4. Be a Leader
 1. Begin with praise and honest appreciation
-     1. It is easier to
+     1. It is easier to listen unpleasant things after praise
-3. Call attention of people mistake indirectly
+3. Criticize - not be hatred for it
+     1. Dont use 'but' after a praise, instead tell next time you can do it
-4. Talk about your own mistake before critize others
+5. Talk about your own mistake before critize others
-5. Ask questions instead of direct order
+6. Ask questions instead of direct order
+     1. give suggestion not order
-6. Let the other person save face
+8. Let the other person save face
+     1. tell like thy lack of experience not lack of ability. if thy make mistake
+     2. Hurting a man is crime
-7. Praise every slightest improvement
+10. Praise every slightest improvement
-8. Give other person a fine reputation
+11. Give other person a fine reputation
+     1. make them leader to get good attitude
-9. Use encouragement
+13. Use encouragement
-10. Make other person happy about doing thing you suggest
+14. Make other person happy about doing thing you suggest